 Arbitration and mediation

-If you and your debtor agree on an alternative dispute solution, there are two options available: arbitration and mediation or conciliation.
+If you and your debtor agree to an alternative dispute solution, there are two options available: arbitration and mediation or conciliation.

 The second way of solving a dispute is by mediation or conciliation proceedings, which focus on finding the root cause of the dispute in order to find constructive agreements and solutions for both you and your debtor.
 Mediation or conciliation is carried out by professional organisations like the Chambers of Industry and Commerce or by professional mediators.
 There are now increasingly more attorneys who specialise in mediation.
 The new agreement is not a judgment, but a kind of contract.

 (End of chapter 7 - Arbitration and mediation)